 6 technologies that will change the logistics industry by 2030

 Big data, sensor technology, augmented reality, 3D printing, robots and drones.
-Markus Kückelhaus from DHL reveals how these technology trends affect the logistics industry in the next 5-15 years.
+Markus Kückelhaus from DHL reveals how these technology trends will affect the logistics industry in the next 5-15 years.

-Markus Kückelhaus is Vice President Innovation & Trend Research at DHL’s innovation center in Bonn, where he along with a dedicated team of trend researchers investigate and develop new trends in logistics:
+Markus Kückelhaus is Vice President of Innovation & Trend Research at DHL’s innovation center in Bonn, where he along with a dedicated team of trend researchers investigate and develop new trends in logistics:

-“We believe that you as company must help to drive changes within your industry in order not to lag behind.
+“We believe that you as company must help to drive changes within your industry in order to not lag behind.
 We are continuously investigating trends that we think will affect the future of the logistics industry.
 Along with external researchers and technology companies we are developing and testing these trends at DHL‘s innovation centers in Bonn and Singapore.
 With more than 6,000 annual customer visits at the innovation centers, we are able to capture feedback as an indicator of whether customers find our innovations relevant. ”

 Big data can be used in several ways depending on the type of data, i.e. you can use data from your shipments to show what type of delivery is the most popular.

-They have studied the sensors in the X-box game console, which has motion and depth sensors.
-DHL sees a potential in using such sensors within logistics to tell how much available capacity there is on a pallet, truck or at a warehouse.
+They have studied the sensors in X-box game consoles, which has motion and depth sensors.
+DHL sees potential in using these within logistics to show the available capacity on pallets, trucks or at the warehouse.

 This way the picker has their hands free and the need for a physical pick list or hand scanner is obsolete.
 DHL is now launching the smart glasses in warehouses across Europe, USA and Asia.

 They identified a number of challenges in terms of quality, cost and product liability, which means that up to 80% of the goods at DHL‘s warehouses are not suitable for 3D printing as yet.

-DHL is currently testing robots that integrate with the warehouse operators, i.e. the self-driving picking trolley, which automatically follows the operator around the warehouse, and with the push of a button the self-automated trolley drives to the packing station when it is full and simultaneously sends an empty picking trolley back to the picking operative.
+DHL is currently testing robots that integrate with warehouse operators, i.e. the self-driving picking trolley, which automatically follows the operator around the warehouse, and with the push of a button the self-automated trolley drives to the packing station when it is full and simultaneously sends an empty picking trolley back to the picking operative.
 This makes the picking more efficient and less ergonomic burdensome.

 DHL has successfully tested drone delivery in areas with a lack of infrastructure.
-DHL finds rural areas most relevant for drone deliveries, since cities provide many challenges.
+They have found rural areas most relevant for drone deliveries, since cities provide many challenges.